The Bankrate promise

 The answer depends on a few factors, but there’s one key piece of information that’ll dictate how much cash you can get: how much your property is worth.

 Let’s say you have $120,000 left to pay on your mortgage, and your home is worth $350,000.
 In this case, you could borrow up to $280,000 (80 percent of the value), use $120,000 to pay off your current loan and have $160,000 left.
 For an even more accurate estimation, factor in 4 percent for closing costs ($11,200) for a leftover sum of $148,800.

 An FHA cash-out refinance isn’t a free road to more money.
 You’ll need to pay closing costs on the new loan, which typically range between 2 percent and 6 percent of the loan amount.
 So, if you’re taking out $250,000, those closing costs might be as low as $5,000 or as high as $15,000.

 Your closing costs will include an upfront FHA mortgage insurance premium (MIP) of 1.75 percent of the loan amount (in the above example, that’s $4,375).
 There are plenty of other fees to consider, too, including charges from your lender and for services like an appraisal and title search.

-FHA cash-out refinance pros and cons
+Pros of an FHA cash-out refinance

 FHA cash-out refinance vs. other loan types